spanishGab/DSA-study/sorting.md

     int left = first;
     int right = middle + 1;
     int tmp_len = last - first + 1;

+    // creating the temporary array dynamically
     tmp = (int *) malloc(tmp_len * sizeof(int));

     if(tmp != NULL){
-        for(i = 0; i < tmp_len; i++){
+        // main loop, iterates over the temporary array for(i = 0; i < tmp_len; i++){
-            if((left <= middle) && (right <= last)){
+            // checking if both sub-arrays still have elements if((left <= middle) && (right <= last)){
-                if(arr[left] < arr[right]){
+                // comparing the current element at the left sub-array with the current one at right sub-array if(arr[left] < arr[right]){
-                    tmp[i] = arr[left];
+                    // placing the left current element in the temporary array tmp[i] = arr[left];
                     left++;
                 }
                 else{
-                    tmp[i] = arr[right];
+                    // placing the right current element in the temporary array tmp[i] = arr[right];
                     right++;
                 }
             }
-            else{
+            // if there's no more elements in some of the sub-arrays, put the remaining ones into the temporary array else{
                 if(left > middle){
                     tmp[i] = arr[right];